-Maine Severe Storms, Flooding, and Tornadoes - FEMA-1788-DR

-Declared September 9, 2008

-On August 22, 2008, Governor John Elias Baldacci requested a major disaster declaration due to severe storms, flooding, and tornadoes during the period of July 18 to August 16, 2008.
-The Governor requested a declaration for Public Assistance for three counties and Hazard Mitigation for all counties.
-During the period of August 19-21, 2008, joint Federal, State, and local Preliminary Damage Assessments (PDAs) were conducted in the requested counties and are summarized below.
-PDAs estimate damages immediately after an event and are considered, along with several other factors, in determining whether a disaster is of such severity and magnitude that effective response is beyond the capabilities of the State and the affected local governments, and that Federal assistance is necessary.1

-On September 9, 2008, President Bush declared that a major disaster exists in the State of Maine.
-This declaration made Public Assistance requested by the Governor available to State and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storms, flooding, and tornadoes in Androscoggin, Cumberland, and York Counties.
-This declaration also made Hazard Mitigation Grant Program assistance requested by the Governor available for hazard mitigation measures statewide.2

-Summary of Damage Assessment Information Used in Determining Whether to Declare a Major Disaster

-Individual Assistance - (Not requested)

-Total Number of Residences Impacted:3

-Destroyed - - Major Damage - - Affected - -

-Percentage of insured residences:4

-• Percentage of low income households:5

-• Percentage of elderly households:6 -

-• Total Individual Assistance cost estimate:
+New Mexico - Severe Storms and Flooding FEMA-1936-DR Declared September 13, 2010 On August 30, 2010, Governor Bill Richardson requested a major disaster declaration due to severe storms and flooding during the period of July 25 to August 9, 2010.
+The Governor requested a declaration for Public Assistance for 5 counties and Hazard Mitigation for all counties.
+During the period of August 23-27, 2010, joint Federal, State, and local Preliminary Damage Assessments (PDAs) were conducted in the requested counties and are summarized below.
+PDAs estimate damages immediately after an event and are considered, along with several other factors, in determining whether a disaster is of such severity and magnitude that effective response is beyond the capabilities of the State and the affected local governments, and that Federal assistance is necessary.1 On September 13, 2010, President Obama declared that a major disaster exists in the State of New Mexico.
+This declaration made Public Assistance requested by the Governor available to State and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storms and flooding in Cibola, McKinley, Mora, San Juan, and Socorro Counties.
+This declaration also made Hazard Mitigation Grant Program assistance requested by the Governor available for hazard mitigation measures for all counties.2 Summary of Damage Assessment Information Used in Determining Whether to Declare a Major Disaster Individual Assistance - (Not requested) • Total Number of Residences Impacted:3 Destroyed Major Damage Minor Damage Affected - • Percentage of insured residences:4 • Percentage of low income households:5 • Percentage of elderly households:6 • Total Individual Assistance cost estimate: N/A Public Assistance • Primary Impact: Damage to roads and bridges • Total Public Assistance cost estimate: \$4,654,827 Statewide per capita impact: 7 \$2.56 Statewide per capita impact indicator: 8 \$1.29 • Countywide per capita impact: Cibola County (\$25.53), McKinley County (\$6.33), Mora County (\$62.17), San Juan County (\$19.61), and Socorro County (\$53.33) • Countywide per capita impact indicator: \$3.23 1 The preliminary damage assessment (PDA) process is a mechanism used to determine the impact and magnitude of damage and resulting needs of individuals, businesses, public sector, and community as a whole.

-Public Assistance

-• Primary Impact: Damage to Road Systems

-Total Public Assistance cost estimate: \$2,884,562 Statewide per capita impact: \$2,26

-• Statewide per capita impact indicator: 8 \$1.24

-• Countywide per capita impact: Androscoggin County (\$10.93)

-Cumberland County (\$3.47)

-Countywide per capita impact indicator:9

-The preliminary damage assessment (PDA) process is a mechanism used to determine the impact and magnitude of damage and resulting needs of individuals, businesses, public sector, and community as a whole.
 Information collected is used by the State as a basis for the Governor's request for a major disaster or emergency declaration, and by the President in determining a response to the Governor's request (44 CFR § 206.33).
+Destroyed - total loss of structure, structure is not economically feasible to repair, or complete failure to major structural components (e.g., collapse of basement walls/foundation, walls or roof); When a Governor's request for major disaster assistance under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended (Stafford Act) is under review, a number of primary factors are considered to determine whether assistance is warranted.
+These factors are outlined in FEMA's regulations (44 CFR § 206.48).
+The President has ultimate discretion and decision making authority to declare major disasters and emergencies under the Stafford Act (42 U.S.C. § 5170 and § 5191).
+3 Degree of damage to impacted residences: